-- 1. It is common for D.Min. final project papers to have at least one APPENDIX.
-Materials appropriate for appendices include questionnaires, survey results, church bulletins, cover letters, brochures, etc. - 2.
+- 1. It is common for M.A. theses to have at least one APPENDIX.
+Materials appropriate for appendices include tables, questionaires, survey results, etc. - 2.
 It is recommended that the first page of each appendix offer a listing of what it includes. - 3.
 Remember to preserve your margins (left=1 1⁄2 inches, right=1 inch, top and bottom=1 inch) in assembling the materials included in the appendix.
-For the final deposit, all of these materials must be printed or copied onto white paper (20# cotton or rag bond), so that they can be reproduced on microfilm.
-Photographs, unless they are prescreened, will not reproduce on film.